shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie stopped playing the drums.

 “Whoa-oh!”
-Mudrich appeared, face flat on the ground.
-She got up on all fours to Ersie.
-“Are you ok?”
+The white blur materialized into Mudrich, who appeared face flat on the ground.
+She got up on all fours and said, “Are you ok?”

-Ersie let out her breath.
+Ersie gave her sister a big hug.
 “Muddie!”

 “I heard your drums.
 Did they hurt you?”